 This is not an in-depth security review, nor is it exhaustive.

 1. The trusted party problem

-Unlike other repositories, F-Droid signs all the apps in the main repository with its own signing keys at the exception of the very few reproducible builds.
+Unlike other repositories, F-Droid signs all the apps in the main repository with its own signing keys (unique per app) at the exception of the very few reproducible builds.
 A signature is a mathematical scheme that guarantees the authenticity of the applications you download.
 Upon the installation of an app, Android pins the signature across the entire OS (including user profiles): that’s what we call a trust-on-first-use model since all subsequent updates of the app must have the corresponding signature to be installed.